coralproject/talk/README.md

 ## Pre-Launch Guide

 You’ve installed Talk on your server, and you’re preparing to launch it on your site.
 The real community work starts now, before you go live.
 You have a unique opportunity pre-launch to set your community up for success.
 Read our [Talk Community Guide](https://blog.coralproject.net/youve-installed-talk-now-what/).

+## Advanced Usage

+For advanced configuration and usage of Talk, check out our [Configuration](https://docs.coralproject.net/talk/advanced-configuration/) and [Integration](https://docs.coralproject.net/talk/integrating/authentication/) how-tos.
+This covers topics in whih you will need dev support to fully customize and integrate Talk, such as SSO/authentication, creating and managing assets and articles, styling Talk with custom CSS, and setting up Notifications and SMTP support.

+## Versions & Upgrading

+The current recommended release version is v4.5.0.
+4.5+ (and all future even-numbered versions) are considered stable LTS versions.
+We recommend 4.5+ for use in production environments.

 ## More Resources